axyome/home-alarm/README.md

 #Home Alarm

-A couple of python scripts which work together to detect if your door was opened.
+A couple of python scripts which work together to detect if your door was opened and send imessage or sms to alert someone you want.

 Works with a Raspberry Pi B+, a magnetic door sensor and an Apple Mac Mini.